neondatabase/website/content/docs/guides/read-replica-guide.md

 For information about obtaining the required `project_id` and `branch_id` parameters, refer to [Create an endpoint](https://api-docs.neon.tech/reference/createprojectendpoint), in the _Neon API reference_.

-### Delete a read-only compute endpoint with the API
+### Delete a read replica with the API

+n Neon, a read replica is implemented as a read-only compute endpoint.
 The following Neon API method deletes the specified compute endpoint.
+Compute endpoints are identified by their `branch_id` and `endpoint_id`, regardless of whether they are read-write or read-only.
 To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/deleteprojectendpoint).

 ```text
 DELETE /projects/{project_id}/endpoints/{endpoint_id}